Margaret of Clarence, Countess of Salisbury

 Daughter of George, Duke of Clarence and Isabella Neville, Duchess of Clarence

-Wife of Sir Richard Pole, Knight
+Wife of Sir Richard Pole, K.G.

 Mother of Henry Pole, 1st Baron Montagu; Reginald Pole, Archbishop of Canterbury; Sir Geoffrey Pole; Sir Arthur Pole and Ursula Pole, Baroness Stafford